palos01/content-server/README.md

 **/trace** Displays trace information (by default the last few HTTP requests).

-# Running the project with MySQL
+# Running the project with PostgreSQL

 This project uses an in-memory database so that you don't have to install a database in order to run it.
-However, converting it to run with another relational database such as MySQL or PostgreSQL is very easy.
+However, converting it to run with another relational database such as PostgreSQL or PostgreSQL is very easy.
 Since the project uses Spring Data and the Repository pattern, it's even fairly easy to back the same service with MongoDB.

-Here is what you would do to back the services with MySQL, for example:
+Here is what you would do to back the services with PostreSQL, for example:

 ### In pom.xml add:

 ```
         <dependency>
-            <groupId>mysql</groupId>
-            <artifactId>mysql-connector-java</artifactId>
+            <groupId>org.postgresql</groupId>
+            <artifactId>postgresql</artifactId>
+            <version>42.1.1</version>
         </dependency>

 ```

 ### Append this to the end of application.yml: